 - Transfer the beef and potatoes to a plate.

-- In each bowl, add a cup of steamed rice.
-Top the rice with 1/2 cup stir-fried beef and potatoes mixture, prepared vegetable sides and kimchi.
+- Assemble the rice bowls: In each bowl, add a cup of steamed rice.
+Top the rice with ½ cup stir-fried beef and potatoes mixture, prepared vegetable sides and kimchi.
 Garnish with green onions and white sesame seeds.